dogweather/forkful/content/en/google-apps-script/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?

-Rounding numbers, a fundamental concept in computer programming, involves adjusting a number to its closest integer or to a specified number of decimal places.
-Programmers often perform rounding to simplify numbers for human-readability or to meet specific calculation needs, ensuring precision and reducing computational load.

 ## How to:
 Google Apps Script, being a JavaScript-based language, offers standard methods to round numbers.
 Here’s a breakdown of three commonly used techniques:

 ### Math.round()